cameroncondry/cbc-kitten-scientists/README.md

 - steel
 - plate

-Auto-luxuries for the following resources when at 99% capacity, will only use 50% of total resources:
+Luxury crafts the following resources when at 99% capacity, will only use 50% of total resources:

 - manuscripts
 - compendiums

 #### Buildings

-Auto-builds the following buildings when resource is at 75% capacity, will only build while on the "Bonfire" tab:
+Builds the following buildings when required resource is at 75% capacity, will only build while on the "Bonfire" tab:

 - field
 - pasture